-Following our own poor experiences I am now working with my Local Authority to improve its EHCP processes, and working with my local CCG to improve performance measurement of therapists working with disabled children.
-I want to help ensure that all disabled children get what they need so that they can maximise their potential rather than just those who have parents who can shout loudest or afford to have someone shout for them.
-We should be sharing best practice amongst all parents.
+Following our own poor experiences I am now working with my Local Authority to improve its EHCP processes and working with my local CCG to improve performance measurement of therapists working with disabled children.
+I want to help ensure that all disabled children get what they need so that they can maximise their potential, rather than just those who have parents who can shout loudest or afford to have someone shout for them.
+We should be sharing best practice among all parents.

 In addition, I am a member of the City Disability Group, a group of parents who work in the City who have disabled children.
 Our primary focus is the education of employers about what it means to have employees with disabled children (and later, help them understand they can have disabled employees!) but we are also helping each other from our own experiences.
 I lead the sub-group on Education, providing help and advice to other parents around the EHCP process.

 I am a passionate believer in the equality of disabled children and recognise that we have to start influencing society now so that our children are more accepted into both society and the workplace and long-term care is better provided and supported.
 Parents of disabled children face tremendous emotional, financial and physical challenges.
 There are many easy “wins” that we can provide to help them, and we should.